• Disease Overview

 Disease Overview

-Familial hypercholesterolemia (FH) is a diagnosis which refers to individuals with very significantly elevated low-density lipoprotein (LDL) cholesterol (LDL-C) or “bad cholesterol” and an increased risk of early onset of coronary artery disease if not sufficiently treated.
-Most commonly, individuals have heterozygous familial hypercholesterolemia (HeFH), caused by a single DNA variant (alteration) for FH that they have inherited from one (affected) parent.
-In rare cases, an individual can have homozygous familial hypercholesterolemia (HoFH), caused by having two causal FH DNA variants, where one variant is inherited from each (affected) parent.
-Individuals with HoFH typically have a more severe form of disease.
-For the purposes of this report, “FH” will refer to HeFH unless otherwise stated.
+Familial hypercholesterolemia (FH) is a diagnosis which refers to individuals with significantly elevated low-density lipoprotein (LDL) cholesterol (LDL-C) or โ€œbad cholesterolโ€ and an increased risk of early onset of coronary artery disease if not sufficiently treated.
+Most commonly, individuals have heterozygous familial hypercholesterolemia (HeFH), caused by a single gene variant for FH that they have inherited from a parent.
+HeFH is not rare occurring in about 1 in 250 individuals.

-HoFH is very rare (~ 1 in 250,000).
-LDL-C levels are usually, though not always, > 400 mg/dl.
-Severe vascular disease including CAD and aortic stenosis are often seen by the teenage years.
-Without very aggressive treatment including LDL-C apheresis and HoFH specific medications, mortality is common before age 30.
+Individuals with HoFH typically have LDL-C levels that are almost always >400 mg/dl.
+Severe vascular disease including coronary artery disease (CAD) and aortic stenosis are often seen by the teenage years.
+Without very aggressive treatment including LDL-C apheresis and HoFH specific medications, death can occur before age 30.

 • Next section >